 Mornings are certainly underrated.
 They have a huge influence on our lives.
 A small insertion in your morning routine could have incredibly deep effects.
 In fact, the way you’re starting your morning will completely shape the way you’re spending the whole day.
-A butterfly wing in Venezuela can generate a storm in Australia, they say.
+A butterfly flapping its wings in Venezuela can generate a storm in Australia, they say.

 25. Create And Keep Close A Minimum Survival Kit

 It’s not about clothes or food, this minimum survival kit.
 It’s more about a certain attitude and life skills.
 Be prepared, keep hope and avoid excessive baggage.
 Stay thin.
 If you’re on the adventurous edge, you can also stay fool and hungry, that will certainly bring some excitement in your life.
 But don’t forget that survival kit, it’s incredibly useful.

 We’re all playing games.
 Even if we think we don’t, we do.
 We play the game of the career, the game of the family, the game of being rich or poor.
 By transforming every part of your life into a social game, you will empower yourself.
 It’s much easier to start a game than to repair a serious situation.
 It’s just a game, what could go wrong in a game?

 Every time you’re stuck, go meet your fairy tale.
 I know, we’re not all having our personal fairy tale, floating around ready to fulfill our deepest, craziest desires.
 And yet, you can do something else: you can pretend that that fairy exists and that she can really fulfill you any desire.
 Just be very careful about what you’re asking.
 Because you’re going to get it, eventually.